We believe that ending homelessness is possible. We must address the significant obstacles that stand in the way.

 Black people disproportionately experience homelessness in our community and across the country.
 We know that this is a direct result of the racist policies and practices that create disparities in housing, incarceration, employment, education, and health care.

+We are committed to making sure the umbrella of the Alliance mission and strategy effectively cover both causes and solutions for homelessness.
 As a collective of organizations and individuals, it is our job to lift racial equity and housing justice to a place of absolute priority, and we are committed to doing so.

-The Alliance to End Homelessness in Suburban Cook County
+Alliance to End Homelessness in Suburban Cook County